GetDKAN/dkan_starter/docs/deployment/index.rst

 ^^^^^

 For NuCivic Data Projects we are implementing deployment hooks for:
-* post-code-deploy -> This runs when code is deployed from one environment from another (i.e elevating code from dev to test, test to prod)
+* **post-code-deploy**: This runs when code is deployed from one environment from another (i.e elevating code from dev to test, test to prod)
-* post-code-update -> This runs when code is push to the acquia's master branch.
+* **post-code-update**: This runs when code is push to the acquia's master branch.
 This only runs if the dev environment is running the master branch
-* post-db-copy -> This runs when a database is deployed from on environment to another (i.e moving prod db to test and dev) The implementation is the same for all of them.
+* **post-db-copy**: This runs when a database is deployed from on environment to another (i.e moving prod db to test and dev)

+The implementation is the same for all of them.
 We run the following set of commands:

 .. code-block:: bash